 - Time-oriented – accomplishable within the time frame at your disposal

 The context section lists both internal and external activities that will have an impact on your project.
-For instance, you will probably handle payments, manage assignments, or hire new employees.
-Knowing these processes beforehand will help you find out which resources are essential to the execution of your plan.
+For instance, you will probably handle payments, manage assignments, or hire new employees, and need to set up how you will do that.
+Knowing these process vs procedure contexts beforehand will help you find out which resources are essential to the execution of your plan.

 Many scopes present these activities in the form of case diagrams, so their flow can be easily understood.
 However, you should keep it simple and register only the most significant processes in your scope statement – leave the details for your plan.